notasifyoudrememberanyway/react-training/README.md

 ---

-Install the dependencies and run the playground
+Install the dependencies for the react playground and run the playground.
+Please note that `npm run init` is a custom script that installs all the dependencies required by React in the `playground` directory.

 ```
-npm install
+npm run init
 npm run playground
 ```